-The doughnut sign refers to bone scan pattern which demonstrate increased uptake peripherally with a photopenic center.
-This appearance may be seen in a number of cystic lesions include:
+The doughnut sign refers to the bone scan pattern whereby there is increased uptake peripherally with a photopenic centre.
+This appearance may be seen in a number of cystic lesions including:

-The doughnut sign is a nonspecific sign, and also can be present in chondrosarcoma, telangiectatic osteosarcoma and any other lesions that show aneurysmal bone cyst changes within.
+The doughnut sign is a non-specific sign, and can also be seen in chondrosarcoma, telangiectatic osteosarcoma and any other lesions that show aneurysmal bone cyst changes within.
 It has also been described in non-traumatic avascular necrosis.

 - 1. Imaging of Bone Tumors and Tumor Like Lesions.
 Springer.
 (2009) ISBN:3540779841.
 Read it at Google Books - Find it at Amazon